King County Mobility Coalition

 - Create localized transportation resources for medical facilities to educate staff and patients on transportation options.

-- Explore opportunities to improve medical transportation by coordinating and expanding existing networks.
+- Explore opportunities to improve transportation by coordinating and expanding existing networks.

 Projects

-- Ensuring healthcare perspectives are included in the RARET COVID-19 After Action Report.
+- Ensuring healthcare perspectives were included in the RARET COVID 19 After Action Report.

 - Enhancing Committee engagement with diverse membership.

-View past projects using date filters to find previous deliverables on the Access to Healthcare Resources page.
+View past projects using date filters to find previous deliverables on the Access to Health and Wellbeing Resources Page

 Meetings